Special routes of U.S. Route 27: Cincinnati truck route

+Fort Wayne truck route

+Michigan

-In addition to the routes below, Michigan had a set of special routes of US 27 that have mostly been renumbered as special routes of different parents.
+In addition to the routes above, Michigan had a set of special routes of US 27 that have mostly been renumbered as special routes of different parents.
 The business route in Charlotte is now numbered as a business route of I-69.
 Those in Lansing, St. Johns, Ithaca, Alma, St. Louis, Mount Pleasant, Clare, and Harrison have been renumbered as business routes of US 127.
 Additionally, there was a US 27A that became the Alma business route and a Truck US 27 that became part of the former mainline US 27 through Lansing.
 The former business route in Marshall was turned over to local control and never renumbered as another highway.

-Lake Weir alternate

-U.S. Route 27 Alternate (US 27 Alt.) is an alternate route of US 27 that exists around Lake Weir, from Belleview to Lady Lake, existed until 1980.
-This was also concurrent with US 441 Alt., and today is a bi-county maintained segment of County Road 25 (CR 25).

-Polk County alternate

-Another Alternate U.S. 27 existed in Polk County from Haines City to Sunray Deli Estates.
-This bannered route was deleted in 1998 due to the north end being at U.S 17/92 instead of U.S. 27.
-Some road maps and atlases still continued to show it until 2011.
-The road is now known as State Road 17.